 With different resource allocations, travel companies could focus more on the ‘next generation of travelers’ by automating repetitive work and freeing up their time to be focused on the customer and enhancing customer experience.

-How Does Adopting New Technology Look Like in Day-to-day Work?
+What Does Adopting New Technology Look Like in Day-to-day Work?

-Lemax is covering the end-to-end business process – from building up the product, selling the product by communicating with customers in every step of the booking lifecycle (from inquiry to invoicing), as well as communicating with suppliers before and after customer travel.
+Lemax is covering the end-to-end business process – from building up the product, selling the product by communicating with customers in every step of the booking lifecycle (from inquiry to invoicing), as well as communicating with suppliers and partners before and after customer travel.

+Back-and-forth communication with customers on one side and suppliers on the other side, pen and paper processes, many supporting spreadsheets and files, a bunch of disconnected systems and tools, and the risk of making many potential mistakes in the process.
 All of these could easily be quantified and measured and this is exactly how we are approaching our clients in the sales process.
-We assess clients’ current process, replicate it in Lemax software, and measure before and after in concrete metrics such as time per quotation, win rate, number of changes, and mistakes.
+We assess a travel company’s current process, replicate it in Lemax software, and measure before and after in concrete metrics such as time per quotation, win rate, number of changes, and mistakes.

 Overall, while the travel industry may face challenges in adopting technology, there is a growing recognition of the importance of digital innovation for improving efficiency and revenue growth, enhancing customer experiences, and staying competitive in a rapidly evolving market.
 A proper technology strategy helps the travel organization focus on its key business, with technology acting as a business enabler and not a problem child.

-Are you interested in how can Lemax software help your travel company?
+Are you interested in how Lemax software can help your travel company?
 Request a demo and find out.